Humboldt Exchange Fellowship

 The Goethe Prize, endowed in 1935 by Ludwig Vogelstein, is awarded annually for the best essay.
 The committee may award a first prize in each category, and possibly a second prize.

 Essays should be submitted under an assumed name and real identities will not be shared with readers until winners are selected.
-Please submit essays in an attachment via email, listing only your class (freshman, sophomore, etc.) and assumed name on the essay itself.
+Please submit essays in an attachment via email, listing only your class (first-year, sophomore, etc.) and assumed name on the essay itself.

 • Each student may enter only one essay.